Karla Jurvetson: Political activism

-In 2019, Jurvetson contributed over $1 million to Fair Fight, an organization founded by Stacey Abrams after her narrow loss in the 2018 race for governor of Georgia against Brian Kemp.
 In January 2020 she was a large contributor to Persist PAC, which supported Elizabeth Warren's presidential campaign.
 In June 2020, when Joe Biden secured the Democratic nomination, she contributed $1,000,000 to his PAC, Unite the Country.
 Outside of the presidential race, Jurvetson donated to more than 500 races across the country in 2020, ranging from congressional contests to state-level races.
 She also gave $3.9 million to Forward Majority Action, a PAC focused on winning state-level contests.

-In 2021 and early 2022, Jurvetson was a leader among major Democratic donors in urging President Biden, Senate Majority Leader Schumer and Democratic Congressional leaders to pursue passage of comprehensive voting rights legislation in response to laws passed in many states by Republican legislatures to severely limit or restrict ballot access and voting rights.
+In 2021 and early 2022, Jurvetson was a leader among major Democratic donors in urging President Biden, Senate Majority Leader Chuck Schumer and Democratic Congressional leaders to pursue passage of comprehensive voting rights legislation, in response to laws passed in many states by Republican legislatures to severely limit or restrict ballot access and voting rights.

-For the 2022 election cycle, Jurvetson had "a particular focus on electing Democratic governors in 2024 battleground states who could be a bulwark against election shenanigans if Trump runs again", including support for Katie Hobbs in Arizona, Gretchen Whitmer in Michigan, Josh Shapiro in Pennsylvania, and other battleground states.
-She supported Texas State Representative Jasmine Crockett's campaign for Congress in the 30th Congressional District (Dallas-Ft.
-Worth).
-Jurvetson was an early supporter of Crockett.
-Crockett said she met Jurvetson at a private dinner in D.C. along with the brother of civil rights icon John Lewis, following a march for voting rights.
-Jurvetson was impressed with Crockett's stance on the issue of voting rights.
+For the 2022 election cycle, Jurvetson had "a particular focus on electing Democratic governors in 2024 battleground states who could be a bulwark against election shenanigans if Trump runs again", including support for Katie Hobbs in Arizona, Gretchen Whitmer in Michigan, Josh Shapiro in Pennsylvania.

-In 2023, Jurvetson has continued her focus on high-profile elections in swing and battleground states like Arizona and Wisconsin.
-In Wisconsin, Jurvetson has been among the largest donors to Judge Janet Protasiewicz in her race to win a seat on the Wisconsin Supreme Court.
-Jurvetson is also an early backer of Arizona Congressman Ruben Gallego's campaign to defeat Senator Kyrsten Sinema in the 2024 Democratic primary, and co-hosted a major fundraiser for his Senate campaign in February 2023.
-Jurvetson had strongly supported Sinema in her first run for Senate in 2018, but became strongly disappointed in SInema's refusal to support filibuster reform and voting rights legislation.
+In 2023, Jurvetson continued her focus on elections in swing and battleground states like Arizona and Wisconsin.
+Jurvetson was among the first national donors to Judge Janet Protasiewicz in her successful campaign to win a seat on the Wisconsin Supreme Court, a race called "the most important election of 2023."
+Jurvetson was also an early backer of Arizona Congressperson Ruben Gallego's 2024 campaign to represent Arizona in the U.S. Senate, and co-hosted a major fundraiser for his campaign in February 2023.
+Jurvetson was among the largest donors to the campaign to defeat Issue One in Ohio, placed on the August 2023 ballot by Republican legislators to make it harder for voters to amend the state constitution.
+The major funders in support of Ohio Issue 1 were conservative Illinois businessman Richard Uihlein and the Cincinnati, Cleveland and Columbus Archdiocese of the Catholic Church.
+The ballot measure, rejected by Ohio voters 56.5% to 43.5%, was widely seen as an effort to thwart the possibility of voter-approved abortion rights in the state, and took on national significance in the state-by-state battles over abortion access.